DonaldBryden/DonaldBryden/README.md

 - 👋 Hi, I’m @DonaldBryden
 - 👀 I’m interested in becoming a software engineer.
-Otherwise, I love gaming and creating music.
+Otherwise, I'm an orange belt in Kickboxing, an advid gamer and love creating music.
 - 🌱 I’m currently learning through Codecademy and working through the Front-end Web Developer career path.
 - 💞️ I’m looking to collaborate on something in the future (this is all very new)
 - 📫 How to reach me: